fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 # A contributing guide
 In this section we should document standards and steps to contribute to our project, some common things to include are:
 - Branch naming
-- What is the main branch where feature and hotfix branches should branch of The git flow that we chose for the project
+- What is the main branch where feature and hotfix branches should branch off of The git flow that we chose for the project
 - If we are using an issue tracker, how would we link the PR with a story or issue